Sanctuary (Falling Skies): Part 1

-Anne, while examining a young boy, is held at gunpoint by the boy's father who asks for medicine.
-Anne fills up a bag with drugs but fights back.
-The man hits her and takes the bag.
-Tom, Weaver and Mike go after the family to convince them to stay.
+Anne is robbed at gunpoint by a desperate family for their boy, and flees.
+Tom, Weaver, and Mike go after the family to convince them to stay.
 They fire back but are stopped by Terry Clayton, a member of the 7th Mass.
 The family runs away and gives back the medicine.
-Clayton meets with Tom, Weaver and Mike, all of whom seem to know him.
-Clayton tells them that the 7th Mass is no more as they were attacked by Skitters.
+Clayton meets with Tom, Weaver, and Mike, and tells them that the 7th Mass is destroyed as they were attacked by Skitters.
 Clayton tells them that he must take the kids of the 2nd Mass because Skitters are on their way and a move from the school is necessary.
 Tom is very reluctant against this move.

-Margaret, while getting medication from Anne for her friend, Sarah, gives Anne a gun for future protection and offers a shooting lesson.
-Ben seems to be recovering well as he performs 102 push-ups without breaking a sweat.
-He tells Matt that the Skitters cared for the kids and weren’t monsters, but a family.
+Ben seems to be recovering well, but he has developed superhuman traits due to the needle spikes on his back, and tells Matt that the Skitters cared for the kids and weren’t monsters, but a family.
 Hal overhears this conversation, seeming concerned.

-Hal addresses his concerns about Ben to Anne, telling her that Ben is like a different kid.
-Anne talks to Tom about Ben but Tom doesn’t see a problem with his son.
-Tom then tells her that he doesn’t want to take Clayton up on his offer.
-Jimmy asks Weaver if he can be put back in rotation.
-Weaver allows him to go on lookout with Parker.
-Anne takes Margaret up on her offer and goes shooting with her.
-Clayton talks to worried parents about his offer.
-He tells them that it is a “temporary measure”.
-Tom interjects, still seemingly against the idea.

-Jimmy goes out on lookout with Parker, who sits alone in an abandoned school bus.
-A Mech quickly comes and kills Parker.
-The Mech’s fire alerts the soldiers.
-Jimmy is almost killed but manages to escape.
-Weaver, while looking for Jimmy, finds Parker’s body in the bus.
-Jimmy is attacked inside by a Skitter.
-Tom and Weaver hear him scream and they go to help.
-Before the Skitter can kill Jimmy, Weaver shoots it.
-Jimmy begins to cry and a reluctant Weaver comforts him.